October 02, 2023

 First, you create or capture unstructured data.
 Given the endless data sources nowadays, this data may be in a virtually unlimited number of formats: images, texts, videos, and others.

-At this stage, businesses often obtain access to data by acquiring them from a data provider (external or alternative data), manual entry of data in your organization (by your staff), and capturing data from device use.
+At this stage, businesses often obtain access to data by acquiring them from a data provider (external or public web data), manual entry of data in your organization (by your staff), and capturing data from device use.

 Storing your data